-5 ways to survive an argument when your loved one has borderline personality disorder
+5 ways to survive an argument - borderline personality disorder

 A heated argument can happen in various contexts, from personal to professional.
 In this article, we focus on what to do when you are arguing with someone you love or are close to who suffers from borderline personality disorder (BPD).
 These principles can be applied to other contexts when dealing with someone with BPD.